Sphaerotholus: Sphaerotholus goodwini

 The holotype of the type species (NMMNH P-27403, New Mexico Museum of Natural History) consists of an incomplete skull lacking the facial and palatal elements.
 The species is diagnosed as follows: "Sphaerotholus which in caudal view possesses a parietosquamosal bar that reduces in depth laterally to a lesser extent than in S. buchholtzae and the parietal is reduced to a thin slip between the squamosals."
 The species name honors paleontologist Mark Goodwin for his work with pachycephalosaurian dinosaurs.
+It has been suggested that Stegoceras novomexicanum is a juvenile representative of this species, because the parietal shelf that morphologically distinguishes S. novomexicanum from Sphaerotholus goodwini disappears through growth in Stegoceras validum.